-In 2006, the Office of the Education Ombuds was created within the Office of the Governor to provide information to parents, students, and others regarding their rights and responsibilities with respect to the state's public elementary and secondary education system, and to advocate on behalf of elementary and secondary students.
+In 2006 the Office of the Education Ombuds (OEO) was created within the Office of the Governor to provide information to parents, students, and others regarding their rights and responsibilities with respect to the state's public elementary and secondary education system and to advocate on behalf of students.
 It is the lead agency for providing resources to families about public school antiharassment policies and strategies.
-All matters are treated as confidential by the Education Ombuds, except as necessary to perform the duties of the office.
+All matters are treated as confidential by the OEO, except as necessary to perform the duties of the office.

-The Education Ombuds produces an annual report describing the work of the office and making recommendations to increase family and community involvement in public education and to improve educational opportunities for all students.
+The OEO produces an annual report describing the work of the office and making recommendations to increase family and community involvement in public education and to improve educational opportunities for all students.

-At least annually, public schools must notify parents or guardians; students, including students in residential schools, detention facilities, and adult correctional facilities; and school employees about the services available through the Office of the Education Ombuds.
+At least annually, public schools must notify parents or guardians; students, including students in residential schools, detention facilities, and adult correctional facilities; and school employees about the services available through the Office of the Education Ombuds (OEO).